Nevada: Feds should restudy seismic risk at nuke dump site

-LAS VEGAS (AP) - Nevada’s governor and congressional delegation say recent earthquakes should make the U.S. Energy Department look again at seismic risks at a site eyed as the place to bury the nation’s nuclear waste.
+LAS VEGAS (AP) - Nevada’s governor and congressional delegation are pointing to earthquakes this month in the California desert and calling for the U.S. Energy Department look again at seismic risks of burying the nation’s most radioactive nuclear waste at a site in the Mojave Desert.

-Democratic Gov. Steve Sisolak tells Energy Secretary Rick Perry in a letter made public Wednesday the 6.4 and 7.1 magnitude quakes during the July Fourth holiday in Ridgecrest, California, underscore safety concerns that Nevada raised about the Yucca Mountain project in 2008.
+In a opinions by the state’s top earthquake experts: James Faulds at the Nevada Bureau of Mines and Geology and Graham Kent at the seismological laboratory at the University of Nevada, Reno.

+They said scientific tools developed since Yucca Mountain was studied in the 1980s and 1990s could provide enhanced satellite imaging of desert surface features; new mapping of faults and seismic hazards; better charts of the age and frequency of past earthquakes; and help create models for the effects of quakes close and far from Yucca Mountain.

 Copyright © 2019 The Washington Times, LLC.